unifiedstreaming/live-streaming-trial/README.md

 Internet access on host through ports 53 and 80; needed to check license key

 ## Step 1
-Start by cloning the Virtual Channel repository from GitHub and starting the Docker Compose stack:
+Start by cloning the Live streaming trial from GitHub and starting the Docker Compose stack:

 ```
 git clone https://github.com/unifiedstreaming/live-streaming-trial.git